JulianaDubecka/TSI_AI_Group_Project/README.md

 # TSI AI Group Project

-A collaborative AI project developed by TSI Master's students, focusing on designing and implementing an AI-based solution to a real-world problem.
-In groups of three, students design and implement an AI-based solution to tackle a real-world problem.
-The project involves applying AI techniques like machine learning and data analysis in a functional model, comprehensive report, and final presentation.
+A collaborative AI project developed by TSI Master's students, focusing on designing and implementing an AI-based solution to a real-world problem in group of three.
+The project involves applying AI techniques like machine learning and data analysis in a functional model, report, and final presentation.
 This repository contains the code, documentation, and resources for our group project.

 ## **Topic**
 Evaluation of the self-attentive sequential recommendation model (SASRec) applied on the H&M Personalized Recommendations dataset.